xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/GetBalance.md

 2. What is the significance of the `Address.Asset` type in the `GetBalance` case class?
    - The `Address.Asset` type is used to specify the asset for which the balance is being requested.
 It is a specific type of `Address` that represents an asset-specific address.

-3. What is the context of this code within the overall Alephium project?
+3. What is the context of this code within the overall Oxygenium project?
-   - This code is part of the `org.alephium.api.model` package within the Alephium project, which suggests that it is related to the API functionality of the project.
+   - This code is part of the `org.oxygenium.api.model` package within the Oxygenium project, which suggests that it is related to the API functionality of the project.
 Specifically, it is defining a data model for a balance retrieval request.